-Ex-Patriots Receiver Offers Needed Perspective After Loss To Ravens
+NESN

-Patriots fans looking for a pick-me-up following Sunday night’s loss to the Ravens need only look at Donte’ Stallworth’s Twitter account.
+Patriots fans looking for a pick-me-up following Sunday night’s loss to the Ravens need only look at Donté Stallworth’s Twitter account.

 New England got its doors blown off in Baltimore, eventually suffering a 37-20 loss on “Sunday Night Football.”
 Fans and media personalities predictably freaked out, as the Patriots hardly looked like the team that won their first eight games of the season.

-After the game, Stallworth, who played with the Patriots and 2007 again in 2012, offered a much-needed perspective.
+After the game, Stallworth, who played with the Patriots in 2007 and again in 2012, offered a much-needed perspective.

 Take a look: